aboutcode-org/vulnerablecode/docs/source/tutorial_add_new_improver.rst

 the ``Advisory`` QuerySet returned by the ``interesting_advisories`` property.

 It is expected to return an iterable of ``Inference`` objects for the given ``AdvisoryData``.
-To avoid storing a lot of Inferences in memory, it is nicer to yield from this method.
+To avoid storing a lot of Inferences in memory, it is preferable to yield from this method.

-A very simple Improver that processes all Advisories to create the minimal relationships that can be obtained by existing data can be found at :file:`vulnerabilites/improvers/default.py` It is an example of a generic improver, for more sophisticated and targetted one, you can look at an already implemented improver (for eg, in :file:`vulnerabilites/importers/nginx.py`).
+A very simple Improver that processes all Advisories to create the minimal relationships that can be obtained by existing data can be found at :file:`vulnerabilites/improvers/default.py`, which is an example of a generic improver.
+For a more sophisticated and targeted example, you can look at an already implemented improver (e.g., :file:`vulnerabilites/importers/nginx.py`).

-Improvers are not limited to improving discrete versions, they may also improve ``aliases``.
+Improvers are not limited to improving discrete versions and may also improve ``aliases``.
 One such example, improving the importer written in the :ref:`importer tutorial
 <tutorial_add_a_new_importer>`, is shown below.